 - Artificial Intelligence (AI) with IoT

 This trend will continue to grow higher in 2020 and the nation will witness a lot of positive development in this platform.
 The AI techniques will be used in analyzing the huge bulk of information collected through IoT devices.
-The amalgamation of AI, Big Data and IoT will surely pave a way of the next generation experience for end-users.
+The amalgamation of AI, Big Data, and IoT will surely pave the way for the next-generation experience for end-users.

-Apart from these top four IoT trends in India for 2020, the Indian industries are also experiencing growth of segments like connected building and homes, smart lifestyles, etc. which are quite recent concepts.
+Apart from these top four IoT trends in India for 2020, the Indian industries are also experiencing growth of segments like connected buildings and homes, smart lifestyles, etc. which are quite recent concepts.

 Will IoT Adoption in India Lead to the Growth of Cyber Risks Too?

 No matter how far the evolution of technology takes place, a hacker’s mindset will always remain the same.
-The loop of attempting cyber attack goes on with identifying weaknesses in the network or a system, exploiting vulnerabilities and repeat!
+The loop of attempting cyber attack goes on with identifying weaknesses in the network or a system, exploiting vulnerabilities, and repeating!
 Whereas now, since the advanced connected devices are being introduced, a new addition to the cyber attack surface has further expanded.

-With the emergence of 5G technology, the IoT devices will become more empowered to collect, store and share data across other platforms.
-Due to lack of right security and privacy measures, the generated data can be left open for identity theft or misuse of personal information.
-Also, insufficient security risk assessment tools and irregular IoT security testing of devices is another major challenge to deal with.
+With the emergence of 5G technology, IoT devices will become more empowered to collect, store and share data across other platforms.
+Due to a lack of right security and privacy measures, the generated data can be left open for identity theft or misuse of personal information.
+Also, insufficient security risk assessment tools and irregular IoT security testing of devices is other major challenge to deal with.

 As for organizations that have adopted the latest IoT trends, it is essential for them to identify and understand the vulnerabilities existing in the connected devices and systems.
 These vulnerabilities may turn into severe cyber threat postures for the entire IT infra of the organization if not patched from time to time.